The best PDF readers for Windows make it hassle-free to view documents on your desktop computer.

 This software also sports a whole suite of useful editing tools.
 You can change the layout of a document, rearrange paragraphs, columns and pages, or make your documents look more professional by including stamps, watermarks, headers, footers and so forth.
 You can also merge PDFs and split PDFs into new files.

-Lulu Software has developed a range of easy-to-use PDF management applications for both individual users and businesses.
-Soda PDF is the firm’s flagship offering, giving access to a full suite of cloud-based PDF tools through either home or premium editions.
+Soda PDF is one of the best PDF readers for Windows for both individual users and businesses.
+It offers a full suite of cloud-based PDF tools through either home or premium editions.

 With the software, you’re able to review, annotate, send and track documents from a single comprehensive user interface.
 You can also connect Soda PDF to Google Drive, OneDrive, Dropbox, Evernote and Box accounts, which makes it easier to download and distribute documents.